tap349/tap349.github.io/_posts/2017-06-10-javascript-eslint.md

 **UPDATE**

-it's not required to add `eslint` script.
+it's not required to add `eslint` script for commands above to work.

 ### run ESLint